Don't miss the Zoo's Spring Celebration of our newest exhibit the African Forest!

 Wellness begins with a deep understanding of the preferences and the needs of each species.
 Optimal wellness is obtained when every animal is thriving.
 The more an animal's behavior mimics the behavior of free-living wild animals, the more likely wellness has been achieved.
 The African Forest exhibit has been a huge success with both the animals and guests!
 With opportunities for the animals changing all of the time, this means that guests may have a new experience hour-to-hour and with every visit.

-From the moment guests approach the new “African Forest” entryway, they will be captivated by a magnificent 40-foot buttressed tropical tree.
-This iconic tree will serve as the heart and hub of the exhibit.
-The interior of the massive trunk will be accessible to staff via a circular stairway so that keepers may study and attend to their charges.
+From the moment guests approach the new African Forest entryway, they are captivated by a magnificent 40 foot Kapok Tree.
+This iconic tree serves as the heart and hub of the exhibit.
+The interior of the massive trunk is accessible to staff via a stairway so that caretakers may study and attend to the animals.